 A FlashArray’s performance is independent of the number of volumes it hosts; array’s full performance capability can be delivered through a single PE.
 PEs are not performance bottlenecks for vVols, so a single PE per array is all that is needed.

 Configuring a single PE per array does not restrict multi-tenancy.
 Sub-lun connections are host-specific.

 A FlashArray automatically creates a default pure-protocol-endpoint PE when its first VASA provider is registered.
 If necessary, additional PEs can also be created manually.
 However, in most cases the default pure-protocol-endpoint is fine to use.
 There is no additional HA value added by connecting a host to multiple protocol endpoints.

-Do not destroy or eradicate the pure-protocol-endpoint PE on the FlashArray.
+Do not rename, destroy or eradicate the pure-protocol-endpoint PE on the FlashArray.
 This namespace is required for VASA to be able to storage required metadata for VASA to correctly work with the FlashArray.

 BEST PRACTICE: Use one (the default) PE per array.
 All hosts should share the same PE and vVol to host bindings are host-specific, so multi-tenancy is inherently supported.

 More than one PE can be configured, but is seldom necessary.